Michael Irvin: 2007 sexual assault allegation

 On July 4, 2007, Irvin was accused of sexual assault while he was at the Seminole Hard Rock Casino in Hollywood, Florida.
 Charges were never filed, but a civil suit was filed against him in 2010.
 Irvin filed a $100 million defamation countersuit, which was dropped when the case was settled out of court in January 2011.

 Victim of alleged 2009 carjacking attempt

 On January 12, 2009, Irvin claimed he was a victim of a possible carjacking attempt while stopped at a light in Dallas.
 He filed a police report claiming that two men flashed a gun at him but eventually drove away after commenting that they were Cowboys fans.
-Dallas police suspended their investigation two weeks later, stating that Irvin had not cooperated in the investigation and that they could not proceed without his cooperation.
+Dallas police suspended their investigation two weeks later, stating that Irvin did not cooperate in the investigation and that they could not proceed without his cooperation.

 2017 sexual assault investigation

 On March 22, 2017, Fort Lauderdale police investigated Irvin for allegedly sexually assaulting a woman in Florida.
 Irvin denied the allegations.
 On July 24, the Broward County State Attorney's Office announced they had closed the investigation and would not charge Irvin in the case.